-IEM 139.317 (a) Rescue and firefighting: Equipment and extinguishing agents (See BCAR 139.317(a))
+IEM 139.317 (a) Rescue and firefighting: Equipment and extinguishing agents

-1- The amounts of water specified for foam production are predicated on an application rate of 8.2 L/min/m2 for a foam meeting performance level A, 5.5 L/min/m2 for a foam meeting performance level B and 3.75 L/min/m2 for a foam meeting performance level C.
+- 1- The amounts of water specified for foam production are predicated on an application rate of 8.2 L/min/m2 for a foam meeting performance level A, 5.5 L/min/m2 for a foam meeting performance level B and 3.75 L/min/m2 for a foam meeting performance level C. - 2- When any other complementary agent is used, the substitution ratios need to be checked.
+9.2.11 Notes